 Assistant Professor – Örebro University School of Business

 Nina Hasche is an Assistant Professor of Marketing in Örebro University School of Business.
 Her research focus on change and development processes in business relationships and networks, with recent projects looking at business collaborations and the creation of trust, value and legitimacy.
-Her research has been published in outlets such as Journal of Business Research, IMP Journal, European Journal of Innovation Management, Journal of Small Business and Entrepreneurship.
+Her research has been published in outlets such as Journal of Business Research, Industrial Marketing Management, IMP Journal, European Journal of Innovation Management, Journal of Small Business and Entrepreneurship.

 Associate Professor – The University of Sydney Business School